 Key call dates

 |Notification of outcome

 Contact and further information

-Applicants are strongly encouraged to contact the NIHR Research Design Service or the NIHR Programme Grants team (email@example.com) for advice about their ideas for partnership working and assistance in developing their applications.
+Applicants are strongly encouraged to contact the NIHR Research Support Service or the NIHR Programme Grants team (email@example.com) for advice about their ideas for partnership working and assistance in developing their applications.

 - NIHR Reaching Out: A practical guide to being inclusive in public involvement in health research

 - NIHR guidance on co-producing a research project

 - NIHR Payment Guidance for members of the public